leesangjun1903/Computer-Vision-and-Tabula-AI/Vision Models/readme.md

 - Inceptionv2, 3 : Rethinking the Inception Architecture for Computer Vision | 2015 · 40956회 인용, Image classification
 - Inception-v4, Inception-ResNet and the Impact of Residual Connections on Learning | 2016 · 19858회 인용, Image classification
 - Instant-NGP : Instant Neural Graphics Primitives with a Multiresolution Hash Encoding | 2022 · 5205회 인용, 3D reconstruction
-- Intriguing Properties of Vision Transformers | 2021 · 834회 인용 , Image classification
+- IPViT : Intriguing Properties of Vision Transformers | 2021 · 834회 인용 , Image classification
 - InvSR : Arbitrary-steps Image Super-resolution via Diffusion Inversion | 2024 · 26회 인용, Super-Resolution
 - TimeSformer : Is Space-Time Attention All You Need for Video Understanding? | 2021 · 3033회 인용, Action recognition
 - KernelGAN : Blind Super-Resolution Kernel Estimation using an Internal-GAN | 2019 · 620회 인용, Super resolution